-A cocky test pilot, Hal Jordan (Ryan Reynolds), acquires superhuman powers when he is chosen by "the Ring", the willpower-fed source of power, of the Green Lantern Intergalactic Corps.
-He, reluctantly at first, takes on the challenges these superheroes face.
-Putting his self-doubts aside, and spurred on by his sense of duty and love for his beautiful, intellectually equal, colleague, Carol Ferris (Blake Lively), he is soon called to defend mankind from Parallax, a super-powerful being who feeds on fear.
-He is the universe's last chance, as many Lanterns have been killed and the Corps is weakened.
-And he might just be the right Lantern for the job of keeping the world safe from harm.
+In a mysterious universe, an elite defense force of peace and justice have existed for centuries.
+Cocky test pilot Hal Jordan acquires superhuman powers when he is chosen by "the Ring", the willpower-fed source of power, of the Green Lantern Corps.
+Reluctantly at first, he takes on the challenges these other superheroes face.
+Putting his self-doubts aside, and spurred on by his sense of duty and love for his beautiful, intellectually equal, colleague, Carol Ferris, he is soon called to defend mankind from Parallax, a powerful, evil being who feeds on fear.
+He is the universe's last chance, as many Green Lanterns have been killed and the Corps is weakened.
+And he might just be the right Green Lantern for the job of keeping the world safe from harm.
 Based on the characters of DC Comics series "Green Lantern".
 Written by

 When Hal materializes the necklace for Carol's late birthday present, it's gone a couple of shots later.
 This is because items are only around as he is willing them.
 They are not permanent and go away when he stops thinking about them.
+This has always been his way in the comics and cartoons, and also explains what happened to all the other objects he conjured throughout this film.
 See more »

 Billions of years ago, a race of immortals harnessed the most powerful force in existence: the emerald energy of willpower.
 These immortals, the Guardians of the Universe, built a world from where they could watch over all of existence: the planet Oa.
 They divided the universe into 3600 sectors, a ring powered by the energy of will was sent to every sector of the universe to select a recruit.
 In order to be chosen by the ring, it is said that one must be without fear.
 Together, ...